hecomi/uLipSync/README.md

 Copmonents
 ----------
 ### `uLipSync`
 This is a core component to calculate lipsync. `uLipSync` gets sound buffers from `MonoBehaviour.OnAudioFilterRead()` so you have to attach this component to the same GameObject that has `AudioSource` to play voice.
-In `LateUpdate()` phase, this component schedules a job to calculate lipsync parameters, then retrives the result in the next `LateUpdate()` timing.
+In `LateUpdate()` phase, this component schedules a job to calculate lipsync parameters, then retrives the result in the future `LateUpdate()` timing when the calculation finishes (typically, the calculation is ~1ms so next frame).
 All calculation is optimized by Burst compiler.

 ### `uLipSyncBlendShape`
 Update BlendShapes of `SkinnedMeshRenderer` by registering `OnLipSyncUpdate()` to the event handler of `uLipSync` components as described in the above section.